 Search Haverford Homes For Sale Now

-Haverford: Search Mansions, Estates, Carriage Homes, Townhomes, Condos, Foreclosures, Short Sales, Bank Owned Homes in Haverford PA.
+Haverford: Search Homes, Mansions, Luxury Estates, Carriage Homes, Townhomes, & Condos in Haverford PA.

 Haverford inherited its name from a Welsh word meaning “goat’s ford.”
 The township first originated over the line in Delaware County, and soon grew across the Lancaster Pike into Montgomery County.
 Located only ten miles away from the cultural and educational resources of Center City, Haverford is nationally known as being the home of Haverford College, a prestigious university.
 The town’s boundary line extends from Haverford College campus to Buck Lane.
 Northside Haverford is also considered to be one of suburban Philadelphia’s most prestigious residential areas.